kedro-org/kedro/docs/source/06_resources/01_faq.md

 ## How do I upgrade Kedro?

 We use [Semantic Versioning](http://semver.org/).
 The best way to safely upgrade is to check our [release notes](https://github.com/quantumblacklabs/kedro/blob/master/RELEASE.md) for any notable breaking changes.
+Please also follow the steps in the migration guide if one is included for a particular release.

 Once Kedro is installed, you can check your version as follows: